 No post-treatment of galvanized articles is necessary.
 Paint or a powder coating may be applied for enhanced aesthetics or for additional protection where the environment is extremely aggressive.
+Check with the paint manufacturer for compatibility with the galvanized system.

 The resistance of galvanizing to atmospheric corrosion depends on a protective film which forms on the surface of the zinc.
-When the steel is lifted from the galvanizing bath, the zinc has a clean bright, shiny surface.
+When the steel is lifted from the galvanizing bath, the zinc has a clean, bright, shiny surface.
 With time this changes to a dull grey patina as the surface reacts with oxygen, water and carbon dioxide in the atmosphere.
 This forms a tough, stable, protective layer that is tightly bonded to the zinc.
 Contaminants in the atmosphere will affect this protective film.
 The presence of SO2 greatly affects the atmospheric corrosion of zinc.

 Complex shapes and most hollow items can be galvanized, inside and out, in one operation.
-Where AESS is being installed in an exterior environment it is critically important that all surfaces be coated.
-For HSS members this will mean coating the interior of the shape as well - increasing the surface area for coating and potentially increasing the cost.
+Where AESS is being installed in an exterior environment, it is critically important that all surfaces be coated.
+For HSS members, this will mean coating the interior of the shape as well - increasing the surface area for coating and potentially increasing the cost.
 Good member design requires: